abuchin/HSNE-clustering/README.md

 		... previous scale to current scale landmarks ...
 		... area of influence ...

-See the notebooks in the Python Parser folder for explanation on the HSNE datastructure and a few basic examples on how one could do clustering on HSNE transition matrices.
+See the notebooks in the Python Parser folder for explanation on the HSNE datastructure, how to parse the HSNE hierarchy into a python object and a few clustering examples.

-## Important: This code should only be run on Python 3.7 or newer since it might rely on dictionaries having their order maintained.
+Important: This code should only be run on Python 3.7 or newer since it might rely on dictionaries having their order maintained.